Updated: December 2017

 About this guide

-It also looks at the financial help available for childcare costs, including funding specifically for disabled children.
+It also looks at the financial support available for parents of children with SEND, including help specifically for childcare costs.
 You will also find useful contacts and sources of further information at the end of the guide.

 01 - Support from birth

 Many local councils keep a register of disabled children in their area.
 This register (sometimes called the Disabled Children’s Register) allows them to keep up-to-date with the number of disabled children in their area and send relevant information to families, including information about childcare.
 It is a good idea to join this register when your child is born or when their disability becomes clear.
 You should speak to your health visitor, social worker or your local Family Information Service about how to do this.
 You can find your local Family Information Service's contact details using our Childcare Finder.

 02 - What the law says

 What is a special educational need (SEN) or disability?